AndrewRachuig/telco_classification_project/README.md

     - Did the customer just not renew a contract?
 Or did they actively cancel?
     - Was the customer on a promotion that ended right before they churned?
     - For fiber customers who left, were there any major isp problems (outages, slow speed, high latency?) that contributed to them leaving?

+## Reproduce this project
+- In order to run through this project yourself you will need your own env.py file that acquire.py will import to be able to access the Codeup database.
+You must have your own database credentials to access the Codeup database
+- All other requisite files for running the final project notebook (python files, images, csv files) are contained in this repository.